robksawyer/heroku-sails/README.md

 Short version:

 1. Install sails globally `sudo npm install -g sails`
-1. Create sails folder `sails new heroku-sails`
+1. Create sails folder `sails new heroku-sails-pg-test`
-1. Add to git: `cd heroku-sails && git init && git add . && git commit`
+1. Add to git: `cd heroku-sails-pg-test && git init && git add . && git commit`
 1. Look at the git commit history for other changes made - there's only a few

 If you have not yet, create heroku account and install [heroku toolbelt](https://toolbelt.heroku.com/).